Herbert Plumer, 1st Viscount Plumer

 Field Marshal Herbert Charles Onslow Plumer, 1st Viscount Plumer (13 March 1857 – 16 July 1932) was a senior British Army officer who fought in the First World War, being perhaps most notable for commanding the Second Army of the British Expeditionary Force on the Western Front from 1915 to 1918.

 Early life and education

 Herbert Plumer was son of Hall Plumer of Malpas Lodge, Torquay, Devon (a grandson of Sir Thomas Plumer), and Louisa Alice, daughter of Henry Turnley, of Kensington.
 He was educated at Eton College and the Royal Military College, Sandhurst.

 Military career

+The retirement of the Duke of Connaught from the Aldershot Command, 1898.
+Stood in the back row, second from the left, is Lieutenant Colonel Plumer.